User access review best practices

 There are inherent risks introduced when a user has access to a system, program, app, or network that they shouldn’t.

-- Privilege abuse - Sometimes employees or third parties are given too much access and they can take advantage of that access - whether maliciously or unintentionally.
+- Privilege abuse | Sometimes employees or third parties are given too much access and they can take advantage of that access – whether maliciously or unintentionally.
 In the 2021 Ponemon Institute report on third-party security, 74% of those surveyed cited the source of cyberattacks as granting too much privileged access to a third party.
 On the other hand, according to the Verizon 2021 Data Breach Investigations Report, 17% of data breaches are caused by miscellaneous human error.
-Either way you slice it, too much access can lead to a breach of private data and a breach of trust between your organization and its customers.
+Either way you slice it, too much access can lead to a breach of private data and a breach of trust between an organization and its customers.

-- Employee or third-party termination - If an employee or third party is terminated but their access rights aren’t removed, they could still have access to large amounts of sensitive information, even after they’ve left the company.
+- Employee or third-party termination | If an employee or third party is terminated but their access rights aren’t removed, they could still have access to large amounts of sensitive information, even after they’ve left the company.
 And if the departure isn’t pretty, a resentful grudge makes for great motivation for a former employee or vendor rep to take advantage of those active credentials during that termination gap.

-- Licensing costs - Organizations that don’t keep track of users who have access to certain systems are at risk of spending more money than they need to on system licenses and accounts.
+- Licensing costs | Organizations that don’t keep track of users who have access to certain systems are at risk of spending more money than they need to on system licenses and accounts.
 Depending on the type of system, one license could cost hundreds of dollars.
-If Sally in Accounting doesn’t need an Adobe Photoshop license, she shouldn’t have one.
-Make sure the right people have access to the systems they need - and nothing more.
+So, if Sally in accounting doesn’t need an Adobe Photoshop license, she shouldn’t have one.
+Make sure the right people have access to the systems they need – and nothing more.

 User access review best practices

-Develop a user access review policy
+1. Develop a user access review policy and supporting procedures

-Developing a user access review policy is crucial for any organization’s security.
-A thorough policy can help save an organization time and money while mitigating cybersecurity risks and protecting sensitive information.
+Developing a user access review policy is crucial for any organization’s cybersecurity and compliance.
+A thorough policy can help save an organization time and money while mitigating security risks and protecting sensitive information.
 It’s best to consider policy development as the information-gathering stage of the process, with a lot of asking questions and finding answers.
 The main information to gather?
-Who has access to what, what is the most important information that needs protecting, who and what is most vulnerable to risk, and what software exists to mitigate those risks.
-The development of a user access review policy should always be geared toward achieving a Zero Trust policy, meaning, a policy that allows users access to only the bare minimum needed for job duties.
+Who has access to what, what is the most important information that needs protecting, who and what is most vulnerable to risk, and what software exists to mitigate those risks.The development of a user access review policy should always be geared toward achieving a Zero Trust policy, meaning a policy that allows users access to only the bare minimum needed for job duties.
 It’s a data-centric model that applies the concept of least privileged access to every access decision.
-Create a formalized user access review procedure Once your organization has determined a user access review policy that’s best for both business and cybersecurity needs, the next step is to create a formalized user access review procedure.
-This procedure will need to involve regular audits of user access, so there is always a record.
-The best user access review procedures include:

 - A consistent review schedule